-Prunella are mat growing hardy perennials that range from 15 to 30 cm in height.
+Prunella are mat growing hardy perennials.
+They range from 15 to 30 cm (6 to 8 inches) in height.

-They bloom from spring through to autumn and carry hooded clusters of small flowers that are usually blue or purple in colour.
+They bloom from spring through to autumn.
+In bloom, they carry hooded clusters of small flowers.
+These are usually blue or purple in color.

 Their size makes Prunella great for using in rock gardens, or for growing in a garden border.

 The common name for Prunella is Self Heal.

 Sow the seeds of Self Heal and other Prunella members outside at the start of spring before the last frost.